turingschool/front-end-curriculum/lessons/module-2/closures.md

 * Describe and speak to lexical scoping in JavaScript
 * Understand and implement closures
+* Identify scenarios where closures can be useful in code, and use closures to solve specific programming challenges

 ## Vocab

 - `lexical scope` also known as static scope
 - `closure` a function that has a reference to its outer/lexical environment
+- `higher-order function` a function that takes one or more functions as arguments and/or returns a function as its result.

+## Some Context

+Closures is an important concept in programming that can help developers to create more modular and reusable code.
+Lexical scoping is a technique that allows a variable to be declared within a specific scope, such as a function, and then used only within that scope and any nested scopes.
+Closures, on the other hand, allow a function to access and manipulate variables that are declared outside of its own scope.

+The use of lexical scoping and closures can lead to more efficient and maintainable code, as well as improved security by preventing unintended access to sensitive data.
+They are particularly useful in functional programming, where functions are treated as first-class citizens and can be passed as arguments or returned as values.
+Understanding how lexical scoping and closures work can help design more effective and flexible software solutions.

 ## Lexical Scope